Skip to main content

 • Support a broad range of test environments: The testing infrastructure will support multiple testing environments including instance testing, isolated system testing, and peer-to-peer system testing - in addition to onsite and remote testing.

-• Provide a component-based user interface: The testing infrastructure will include multiple components that will enable different stakeholders to use the infrastructure in different ways.
+• Provide a component-based user interface: The testing infrastructure provides multiple components that enable different stakeholders to use the infrastructure in different ways.

-• Enable user customization: The testing infrastructure will allow different stakeholders to build their own instances of the testing services to support their individual needs.
+• Enable user customization: The testing infrastructure allows different stakeholders to build their own instances of the testing services to their individual needs.

 • Support changing user requirements: The testing infrastructure will provide a framework that is modular, flexible, and expandable to meet changing stakeholder demands.